yitzhak-bloy/face-recognition-brain/README.md

 Front End of the app is created using React. <br/>
 NodeJS, ExpressJS is used for server side scripting. <br/>
 PostgreSql is used to store user information.<br/>
-External Libraries like Bcrypt and KnexJS are also used.
+External Libraries like Bcrypt and KnexJS are also used.<br/>
+The app is deployed on heroku along with the server and database.

+Technologies Used: HTML, CSS3, JS(ES6, ES7, ES8), React, NodeJS, ExpressJS, postgreSQL, SQL

 This repo contains source code for the front end part of the app.
 The code that contains the server side is [here](https://github.com/yitzhak-bloy/smart-brain-api).

- The app is deployed on heroku along with the server and database.

-Technologies Used: HTML, CSS3, JS(ES6, ES7, ES8), React, NodeJS, ExpressJS, postgreSQL, SQL

 Libraries Used: Bcrypt, KnexJS